cheekong/coding-test/tennis.md

-DiUS is hosting a tennis tournament.
+XYZ is hosting a tennis tournament.
 To aid with this, we're developing a scoring system.

 The scoring system for tennis works like this.